BrandonBassbb/Creating_Users/README.md

 ![image](https://github.com/user-attachments/assets/a2b21406-c968-495a-8e72-aa69a94858e8)

 <p>
 We need to update Group Policy on Client-1 so that this rule is in place.
-Back in Client-1 as Jane admin, we will want to run Command Prompt as an administrator, type gpupdate /force and hit enter.
+Back in Client-1 as Jane admin, we will want to run Command Prompt as an administrator, type gpupdate /force, and hit Enter.
 We can then run gpresult /r to see when it was last applied.

 </p>